Resolv::DNS: TCP fallback fails with multiple resolvers

 Since my TCP fallback support patch from #3835 was merged Resolv::DNS would sometimes fail with a @"host/port don't match: :"@ @Resolv::DNS::Requester::RequestError@ exception in @resolv.rb@, line 818 (Ruby 1.9.1).
 This happens when more than one nameserver is configured and Resolv::DNS is has fallen back to TCP and rotates from the first to the second nameserver (e.g., when there was a timeout in the TCP query to the first nameserver).

-#1 Updated by Julian Mehnle almost 2 years ago
+#1 Updated by Julian Mehnle about 2 years ago

 - File ruby-trunk-8285-resolv-tcp-fallback-fix.diff added